Dr. Greg Benoit

 Hey there!
 I have been working here since October 2011.
 I can honestly say this is one of the best clinics in the area, not only because of the devoted staff, but because of our fantastic clients and their pets.

-I have a wonderful husband, Todd; a sassy daughter, Luci, and an energetic son, Bode.
+I have a sassy daughter, Luci, and an energetic son, Bode.
 Our furry kids include Charlotte, a 4-year-old Flat Coated Retriever and three cats, Ebee, Bruce, and Carl.
 For the last 12 years, I adopted feline leukemia positive cats (FeLV).
 I’m taking a break from a twelve-year span of adopting feline leukemia positive cats since we have leukemia negative cats currently living in our house.

 I graduated from the University of Washington with a BS in Biological Oceanography (go Dawgs!!!!!).
 I then attended PIMA Medical Institute where I obtained my veterinary technician license in July 2010.
 Not only do I love caring for animals, but I love to hang out with my family.
 You will likely find us at one of the parks here on the South Hill, but we also enjoy staying in and watching movies (Star Wars!) ☺ I am also a classically trained musician and have been playing the flute since I was 10 years old.
 I love to attend the symphony and listen to all classical pieces, both modern and old.